Quackster/Goldfish/README.md

 # About

 Krishna is a project written in Java using the JDK 11 standard and the JavaFX platform.
-The project centers recreating the Shockwave Habbo experience while adding more quality of life additions from its successors.
+The project centers on recreating the Shockwave Habbo experience and aesthetic from 2005-2009 while adding more quality of life additions from its successors.
 Krishna aims to be feature complete.

 # Images